Taik1e/cv/README.md

    ![Image](https://user-images.githubusercontent.com/86750452/124050015-ec64d200-da19-11eb-9bce-fd69d4cacf71.png)

-IT Support Graduated and a hobby game tester
+IT Support graduate and a hobby game tester
 ### **Education**

-In 2017 I have enrolled into High School full of enthusiasm and excitment that I will study what stuff that I like and makes me happy.
+In 2017 I have enrolled into High School full of enthusiasm and excitment, thinking that I will study stuff that I like and makes me happy.
-As I have studied, I have started to find out that it is not the kind that brings me joy when I poke my nose into it, that it is actually games!
+As I have been studying, I started to find out that it is not the kind of stuff that brings me joy.
+It is actually games!

-After graduation I have definitely started to think about a starting line in the videogame industry.
+After graduation, I started to look for any entry level jobs in the videogame industry.

 2017-2021
 **Information & Network Technologies**